 There are two strategies that can be used to discover which Cloud Foundry instance is making a given request.

-The broker can use unique credentials and/or a unique url for each Cloud Foundry instance.
-When registering the broker, different Cloud Foundry instances can be configured to use different base urls that include a unique id.
+The broker can use unique credentials, a unique URL, or both for each Cloud Foundry instance.
+When registering the broker, you can configure different Cloud Foundry instances to use different base URLs that include a unique ID.
 For example:

 All calls to the broker from Cloud Foundry include an

 X-Api-Info-Location header containing the